-It is noted that following the issuance of RAE's Decision 285/2013, EMO sent a letter to PPC, according to which an amount of $\in$ 96.6 mil. is seemingly allocated to PPC, based on the finalization of the methodology for fair allocation of payments to cover deficits in the Day Ahead Schedule (DAS) created by third party suppliers during 2011 and 2012.
-In continuation to this letter, EMO allocating the total amount of $\in$ 96.6 mil. in seven installments starting by August 2013 sent to PPC the relating briefing notes amounting to $\in$ 13.8 mil., each.
+It is noted that following the issuance of RAE's Decision 285/2013, EMO sent a letter to PPC, according to which an amount of Euro 96.6 million is seemingly allocated to PPC, based on the finalization of the methodology for fair allocation of payments to cover deficits in the Day Ahead Schedule (DAS) created by third party suppliers during 2011 and 2012.
+In continuation to this letter, EMO allocating the total amount of Euro 96.6 mill. in seven installments starting by August 2013 sent to PPC the relating briefing notes amounting to Euro 13.8 mil., each.
 PPC considers that EMO's alleged claim violates fundamental principles of law, while simultaneously neither the amount nor the reasons for this claim are substantiated.
 In addition, the relevant RAE Decision has been contested in court.

 In particular, PPC has already filed an application for annulment of RAE's Decision 285/2013, before the Council of State, as well as, an action for suspension of such Decision, until a final judgment is issued by the Council of State.
 The hearing for the application for the annulment took place on March 18, 2014, and the decision is pending.
-In the meantime, the Council of State has issued an interim Decision (No. 62/2014), which suspended the payment of 50% of the amount of $\in$ 96.6 mil., which is attributable to PPC.
+In the meantime, the Council of State has issued an interim Decision (n.
+62/2014), which suspended the payment of 50% of the amount of Euro 96.6 mil., which is attributable to PPC.

-In spite of the assessment that there are reasonable chances for a favorable outcome, following the intermediate decision of the Supreme Court, PPC has recognized in its books a provision of 50% of the amount of $\notin$ 96.6 mil. due to the uncertainty of the recoverability of this amount.
+In spite of the assessment that there are reasonable chances for a favorable outcome, following the intermediate decision of the Supreme Court, PPC has recognized in its books a provision of 50% of the amount of Euro 96.6 mil. due to the uncertainty of the recoverability of this amount.

-In parallel EMO has filed a lawsuit in the Multimember Court of First Instance for an amount of $\in$ 55 mil. which is the equivalent of 4 equal installments out of a total amount of $\in$ 96.6 mil.
+In parallel EMO has filed a lawsuit in the Multimember Court of First Instance for an amount of Euro 55 mil. which is the equivalent of 4 equal installments out of a total amount of Euro 96.6 mil.
 The hearing of this lawsuit has been scheduled for December 9, 2015.
 Consequently and under the prerequisite that the State Council will not have issued a final decision, by that date, there is the prospect of postponing the above mentioned lawsuit since the validity of RAE's Decision 285/2013, depends on the State Council's decision, which constitutes the legal basis of the dispute in the court.
 Consequently PPC has not established a provision beyond the one mentioned previously.

-Additionally, the company "ELPEDISON" by a lawsuit request EMO to be ordered to pay to "ELPEDISON" an amount of € 89.4 (with interest), by its participation to DAS.
-The lawsuit is founded to RAE's Decision 285/2013. according to its second part, which forbids the practice of offsetting claims by participating in DAS with claims from other causes.
+Additionally, the company "ELPEDISON" by a lawsuit request EMO to be ordered to pay to "ELPEDISON" an amount of EURO 89.4 (with interest), by its participation to DAS.
+The lawsuit is founded to RAE's Decision 285/2013, according to its second part, which forbids the practice of offsetting claims by participating in DAS with claims from other causes.
 Specifically, it claims that EMO's negligence to demand from PPC to stop the practice of offsetting out of the DAS market leaded to EMO's inability to pay ELPEDISON timely which is why it claims the above mentioned amounts by EMO.
-EMO has asked PPC to participate in the trial as a procedural guarantor asking with an incidental request that PPC is reprobated to pay the above mentioned sums in case of defeat.
-The lawsuit is scheduled to be heard in the Multimember Court of Piraeus on May 27, 2015, PPC considers that there is the possibility of postponement of the hearing of the EMO's trial since a decision by the State Council is expected, considering the validity of RAE's Decision 285/2013, which is the legal base for the trial in the Court of First Instance.
-Consequently, PPC has not established a provision.